dansanderson/c-autotools-template/README.md

 real-world projects.
 For example, it might be useful for module source and test directories to be able to define additional Automake definitions, such as in a `module.mk` file that gets inserted in the appropriate place in `Makefile.am`.
+At the very least, this is a minor improvement over adding module-specific rules to `project.mk`, such as for linking in third-party libraries.

 Creating or deleting source files requires re-running `makemake.py` and `./configure`.
 It would be nice if `make` could detect this case and re-run